 Mississippi Stud Poker Rules

-Some aspects of Mississippi Stud Poker rules are already familiar to those who have played blackjack.
+Some aspects of Mississippi Stud Poker rules are already familiar to those who have played blackjack or want to play baccarat better.
 First, you are seated with other players at a table.
 The dealer sits on one side of the table, and the players are on the other.

 The players place bets, and the dealer settles them.
 You are not required to defeat the other players.
 You’re up against the house.